120 Best Korean Last Names or Surnames

 To is a Chinese word which means ‘dipper’ or ‘unit of measure’.

-Some of the names have an influence of Japanese and Chinese names as well.
+Some of the names have an influence on Japanese and Chinese names as well.
 Apart from these, many surnames are either variations or are related to other surnames.
-We hope you were able to get a great deal of knowledge from this list of royal Korean last names.
+We hope you were able to get a great deal of knowledge from this list of royal Korean family names and meanings.